 Susan Kendig, MSN, JD, WHNP-BC, FAANP

 Susan Kendig, MSN, JD, WHNP-BC, FAANP, is a Women’s Health Integration Specialist with SSM Health – St. Mary’s Hospital in St. Louis, MO.
-Prior to joining SSM Health – St. Mary’s she was a teaching professor at the University of Missouri-St. Louis, where she led the Women’s Health Nurse Practitioner program for almost two decades.
+Before joining SSM Health – St. Mary’s, she was a teaching professor at the University of Missouri-St. Louis, where she led the Women’s Health Nurse Practitioner program for almost two decades.

 Paul Lee, DC

 Dr. Paul Lee, DC, was born in Vietnam and came to America when he was 11 years old.
 He graduated from Truman State and Logan universities.
 Dr. Lee has worked as a chiropractor for 20 years.
-He and his wife own a Vietnamese restaurant and he runs a Chinese martial arts school.
-Beside English, he speaks Chinese and Vietnamese.
+He and his wife own a Vietnamese restaurant, and he runs a Chinese martial arts school.
+Besides English, he speaks Chinese and Vietnamese.

-Alma Poljarevic, PhD, is a licensed marriage and family therapist and a licensed professional counselor in the state of MO.
+Alma Poljarevic Baigi, PhD, is a licensed marriage and family therapist and a licensed professional counselor in the state of Missouri.
 She is currently working at Lutheran Family and Children's Services and in private practice, providing therapy to children and families.
 She moved to the USA at age 17 as a refugee from Bosnia-Herzegovina.
 Her focus is working with minority groups who have experienced loss and trauma.
-Dr. Poljarevic completed both her MA and Ph.D. degree at Saint Louis University.
+Dr. Baigi completed both her MA and Ph.D. degree at Saint Louis University.
 She has been a member of the board since February 2016.